denishoornaert/Chisel3-Float-Type/README.md

 }
 ```

-### Precision issues!
+### Precision issue!

-One must note that some precision issues have been observed when comparing the output (addition and multiplication) of the ```Chisel``` implementations with the output of the ```C``` version.
+One must note that some precision issues have been observed when comparing the output (addition and multiplication) of the ```Chisel``` implementation with the output of the ```C``` version.

-More accurately, the rounding error occurs whenever an overflow occurs in the mantissa.
-According to the **iee754** logic, when it happens, the exponent is incremented and the mantissa must be shift one step on the right.
+More accurately, the rounding error occurs whenever the mantissa overflows.
+According to the **iee754** logic, when it happens, the exponent is incremented and the mantissa must be shifted one step on the right.
 Doing so implies that a rounding error can occur in the case where the *Least Significant Bit* (LSB) is set to 1.
 For instance, take the following case:
 ```
 0.103171*0.126075 = 0.013007
 0x3dd34b6a * 0x3e0119e5 =  0x3c551cc0